-A number of new standards, interpretations and amendments to standards are effective for annual periods beginning after 1 January 2020 and earlier application is permitted; however, the Company has not early adopted the new or amended standards and interpretations in preparing these financial statements.
+A number of new standards, interpretations and amendments to standards are effective for annual periods beginning after 1 January 2021 and earlier application is permitted; however, the Company has not early adopted the new or amended standards and interpretations in preparing these financial statements.

-The new FRSs, interpretations and amendments to FRSs are as follows:
+The following new FRSs, interpretations and amendments to FRSs are not expected to have a significant impact on the Company's financial statements.